-Our initiatives aimed at increasing the usability and capacity of our spectrum may not be successful on a timely basis or at all and may continue to require significant time and attention from our senior management team and our expenditure of significant resources.
+Our spectrum initiatives aimed at increasing its usability and capacity may not be successful on a timely basis or at all, and may require significant time and attention from our senior management team and our expenditure of significant resources.

 Our spectrum is our most valuable asset.
-While our current spectrum holdings can support our TeamConnect business and the deployment of other narrowband and wideband wireless services, many of the future business opportunities that we have identified will require higher bandwidth than we possess, given the current configuration of our spectrum.
-As our first priority, we have initiated and are currently pursuing a regulatory process at the Federal Communications Commission ("FCC") aimed at modernizing and realigning our spectrum band to increase its usability and capacity, including to enable the future deployment of broadband and other advanced technologies and services.
-In November 2014, we and the Enterprise Wireless Alliance ("EWA") submitted a Joint Petition for Rulemaking to the FCC to propose the realignment of a portion of the 900 MHz band from narrowband to broadband.
-In May 2015, we and the EWA filed proposed rules with the FCC related to the Joint Petition.
-Comments on the proposed rules were filed in June 2015 and reply comments in July 2015.
+While our current spectrum holdings can support our DispatchPlus business and the deployment of other narrowband and wideband wireless services, many of the future business opportunities that we have identified will require higher bandwidth than we possess, given the current configuration of our spectrum.
+As our first priority, we have initiated and are currently pursuing a regulatory process at the FCC aimed at modernizing and realigning our spectrum band to increase its usability and capacity, including the future deployment of broadband and other advanced technologies and services.
+In November 2014, we and the Enterprise Wireless Alliance submitted a Joint Petition for Rulemaking to the FCC to propose the realignment of a portion of the 900 MHz band from narrowband to broadband.